|

 The period of mourning by Umuokpu (married daughters) of the bereaved family shall not exceed three days,

-except n the case of an Igwe, an Obi, an Ichie, an honourary Chief of the Oraifite Community and the eldest
+except n the case of an Igwe, an Obi, an Ichie, an honorary Chief of the Oraifite Community and the eldest

 person in Oraifite Community.

-A violation of this provison shall upon proof thereof attract a penalty of #50.00 (Fifty Naira) payable by
+A violation of this provison shall upon proof thereof attract a penalty of N50.00 (Fifty Naira) payable by

 the bereaved family to the Oraifite Improvement Union.